TO BUYING DIAMOND TESTERS

 These precautions do not apply to everyday dealing where the amounts of money involved are relatively small, there is no need to become paranoid.
 And I did sell a diamond tester to someone who was going to Africa, but who had recommendations from friends who lived there, and he was happy about who he was dealing with and, as far as I know, the transaction was successful.
 Whether he made a profit I have no idea.

 BEWARE OF UNUSUAL STONES...AND ALWAYS BE AWARE OF THE OBVIOUS

 One stone that caused prolonged correspondence on an internet forum for gemmologists, was an unknown stone bought as 'black diamond'.
 It was opaque, so the usual examination of inclusions, under a microscope, was not possible; the surface was 'pitted' like granite; the SG (specific gravity) wasn't quite right; and although it certainly registered 'diamond' on a diamond tester, the results on a Moissanite tester were inconclusive, it depended on where, on the stone, the probe was placed.

-Even without a gemmolgist spending a few hours examining and testing the stone, there were two causes for alarm.
-Firstly, it was bought by a serviceman in Afghanistan, and most stones sold to servicemen in this area are not genuine.
+Even without a gemologist spending a few hours examining and testing the stone, there were two causes for concern.
+Firstly, it was bought by a serviceman in Afghanistan, and most stones sold to servicemen in this area were not genuine.
 Secondly, 'proof' that it was natural black diamond came in the form of a lab report (certificate) from New Delhi, from "an ISO 9001:2008 Company comprising GIA alumni."
 A certificate is worthless unless you can check that the company (and the certificate) is genuine - and even then, you need the skill to match the stone with the certificate.